motion/orbit/projects/blog/src/pages/update-one/index.md

 ### The details

 [Skip to the end](#going-forward) if you aren't interested in feature-level details!
-This section goes into some of what we've built and are planning to build.
+This section goes into some of what we've built and some that are in early development.

 <div style="width: 480px; border-radius: 20px; overflow: hidden; position: absolute; right: -520px;">
   <img alt="Orbit Home" src="./home.jpg" />
 </div>

+#### Home

+The Orbit Home is a flexible unified search and exploration tool for your data.
+For now it's a lot like Spotlight with some recent activity and a directory of people.

+> Option+Space opens Orbit Home

 #### Bit

 We're calling a "file" in orbit a "Bit".
 Where SaaS products have data behind unique interfaces and APIs, Orbit apps sync to a common fundamental unit: the bit, which can be text or HTML, for now.

-#### Home

-The Orbit Home is your starting point.
-It will aim to be the Tony Stark interface, powered by bits of information.
-For now it's a lot like Spotlight with some recent activity and a directory of people.

-> Option+Space opens your Orbit Home

 #### Language